Should you refinance your car? Pros and Cons

 A decision as big as auto refinancing will depend on a number of individual factors.
 With that said, you may want to give it some extra-serious thought in the following instances:

-Interest rates change regularly, so there’s a possibility that rates have fallen since you took out your original auto loan.
-Even a drop of 2 or 3 percentage points may result in significant savings over the life of your loan.
+• Interest rates have dropped since you took out your original auto loan.
+Even a modest dip can translate into meaningful savings over the life of your loan.
+The lower rate could greatly reduce your total interest costs.

 When shouldn’t you refinance your car?